AID is effective

 Inspired by AID, volunteers across the globe have started the following independent organizations:

-AID-India with 80-G tax deductible status in India, AID-Aus in Australia and AID-Canada in Canada.
-Smaller volunteer groups have also mushroomed in UK and other countries.
+AID-India with 80-G tax deductible status in India, AID-Aus in Australia, AID UK in UK and AID-Canada in Canada.